Crony capitalism: In developing economies

 In its worst form, crony capitalism can devolve into simple corruption where any pretense of a free market is dispensed with, bribes to government officials are considered de rigueur and tax evasion is common.
 This is seen in many parts of Africa and is sometimes called plutocracy (rule by wealth) or kleptocracy (rule by theft).
 Kenyan economist David Ndii has repeatedly brought to light how this system has manifested over time, occasioned by the reign of Uhuru Kenyatta as president.

 Corrupt governments may favor one set of business owners who have close ties to the government over others.
-This may also be done with, religious, or ethnic favoritism.
-For instance, Alawites in Syria have a disproportionate share of power in the government and business there (President Assad himself is an Alawite).
+This may also be done with religious or ethnic favoritism.
+For instance, Alawites in Syria have a disproportionate share of power in the government and business there (then-President Assad himself is an Alawite).
 This can be explained by considering personal relationships as a social network.
 As government and business leaders try to accomplish various things, they naturally turn to other powerful people for support in their endeavors.
 These people form hubs in the network.
 In a developing country, those hubs may be very few, thus concentrating economic and political power in a small interlocking group.

 Normally, this will be untenable to maintain in business as new entrants will affect the market.
 However, if business and government are entwined, then the government can maintain the small-hub network.

 Raymond Vernon, a specialist in economics and international affairs, wrote that the Industrial Revolution began in Great Britain because they were the first to successfully limit the power of veto groups (typically cronies of those with power in government) to block innovations, writing: "Unlike most other national environments, the British environment of the early 19th century contained relatively few threats to those who improved and applied existing inventions, whether from business competitors, labor, or the government itself.
 In other European countries, by contrast, the merchant guilds ... were a pervasive source of veto for many centuries.
-This power was typically bestowed upon them by government."
+This power was typically bestowed upon them by the government."
 Vernon further stated that "a steam-powered horseless carriage produced in France in 1769 was officially suppressed."
 James Watt began experimenting with steam in 1763, got a patent in 1769 and began commercial production in 1775.

 Raghuram Rajan, former governor of the Reserve Bank of India, has said: "One of the greatest dangers to the growth of developing countries is the middle income trap, where crony capitalism creates oligarchies that slow down growth.
 If the debate during the elections is any pointer, this is a very real concern of the public in India today".
 Tavleen Singh, columnist for The Indian Express, has disagreed.
-According to Singh, India's corporate success is not a product of crony capitalism, but because India is no longer under the influence of crony socialism.
+According to Singh, India's corporate success is not a product of crony capitalism, but rather because India is no longer under the influence of crony socialism.